xiaonia/kotlin-web-site/pages/docs/reference/functions.md

 ```
 </div>

-Local function can access local variables of outer functions (i.e. the closure), so in the case above, the *visited* can be a local variable:
+<span style="color:red;">Local function can access local variables of outer functions (i.e. the closure)</span>, so in the case above, the *visited* can be a local variable:

 <div class="sample" markdown="1" theme="idea" data-highlight-only auto-indent="false">